Stef-01/Stef-01/README.md

 ### Manuscripts Under Review/In Preparation

-1. **Thottunkal, S.** Comparing LLM Output to Physician Notes for Pharmacogenomics (MDPI For Submission August 2025).
+1. **Thottunkal, S.** Comparing LLM Output to Physician Notes for Pharmacogenomics (*MDPI: Journal of Personalized Medicine*).

 2. **Thottunkal, S.** AI Enabled Synthetic Bioweapons, a critical perspective on the current landscape of nucleic screening, and considerations for the EO’s AI Action Plan *Disaster Medicine and Public Health Preparedness, Cambridge Press (Submitted August 2025).

-3. **Thottunkal, S.** Behavioral Hazards, Externalities, and Cost–Benefit Dynamics of AI-Assisted Diabetic Retinopathy Screening: Microsoft's Healthcare from the Eye Initiative.
+3. **Thottunkal, S.**, Katie Chang, Judy Fan, Auddithio Nag, David Rhew, Bussina A, Behavioral Hazards, Externalities, and Cost–Benefit Dynamics of AI-Assisted Diabetic Retinopathy Screening: Microsoft's Healthcare from the Eye Initiative.

 4. **Thottunkal, S.** (2021)"Regulatory Stringency and Impacts on Equity and Innovation in Medical Devices: Insights from the EU MDR 2017 and Considerations for the FDA" *Journal of Regulatory Science (revise and resubmit July 2025).